 - Lowers blood pressure by stimulating the production of the compound nitric oxide

 - Black coffee lowers your risk of Parkinson’s disease by almost 45%

 - Incites brain to release higher levels of dopamine (one of the “feel-good” hormones)

-- Cuts down stress and anxiety levels
+- Black coffee cuts down stress and anxiety levels

 - Helps flush out harmful microbes since it’s a diuretic